Between a Flock and a Hard Place – Review

 We have reviewed a few Donna Andrews books on this blog.
 Between a Flock and a Hard Place is her latest.
 As with her other books, the plot involves serious crimes but with a touch of humor.

 In this novel, narrator Meg Langslow is back home in Caerphilly, Virginia.
 A television crew is coming to town because the Smetkamp family has just won a network’s home remodeling competition.
 They are going to have their 1930s Sears house gutted and remodeled.
 Most people in town are excited for them, but there has been some opposition.
-Meg gets involved because she a special assistant to the mayor.
+Meg gets involved because she is a special assistant to the mayor.

 Her ornithologist grandfather also gets involved because as the renovation team arrives in town, a flock of about 90 feral turkeys set up camp on the property that is to be repaired.
 Turkeys are aggressive and create quite a disturbance.
 These are not wild turkeys but domestic turkeys that have gone wild.
 They have no fear of people.
 They also tend to stay in one place, so people begin to immediately suspect that someone planted them there overnight.